elenapan/dotfiles/README.md

 - `cava` - Audio visualizer

 ## AwesomeWM configuration: File structure
-+ I have split my `rc.lua` into multiple files for organization purposes.
+I have split my `rc.lua` into multiple files for organization purposes.

 + The `noodle` directory contains widgets that usually take up more than 50 lines of code.

-   I prefer not filling my `bars.lua` with a ton of widget configurations, but also not making a seperate file for every widget.
+   I prefer not filling my files with a ton of widget configurations, but also not making a seperate file for every widget.

++ The `evil` directory contains daemons (processes that run in the background) which emit system info.

+   They provide an easy way of writing widgets that rely on external information.
+All you need to do is subscribe to the signal a daemon provides.
+   No need to remember which shell command gives you the necessary info or bother about killing orphan processes.
+Evil takes care of everything.

 + In `themes` you can find a directory for each available theme.

    Such a directory should include at least a `theme.lua` and optionally icons, wallpaper, and whatever asset you need that is theme-specific.

-+ In `bar_themes` you can find a `.lua` file for each available bar or bar group.
++ In `bars` you can find a `.lua` file for each available bar or bar group.

    Multiple bars can be created in one file.
+   Every bar theme provides the global functions `toggle_wibars()` and `toggle_tray()` which you can bind to any keys you want.

 ## Basic keybinds